guidolamanna/win11-taskbar-styler-windhawk/README.md

 ---

 ## 🙌 Credits & Inspiration
 A huge thank you to [Ramen Software](https://github.com/ramensoftware) for creating Windhawk.
-This configuration was heavily inspired by the official [Windows 11 Taskbar Styling Guide](https://github.com/ramensoftware/windows-11-taskbar-styling-guide).
+This configuration was heavily inspired by the official [Windows 11 Taskbar Styling Guide](https://github.com/ramensoftware/windows-11-taskbar-styling-guide) and the Windhawk modding community.

 ---
 *Created by [Guido Lamanna](https://github.com/guidolamanna)*